0xflagplz/cs2-stretched-wrapper/README.md

 # MUST DO
 ```
-# CHANGE THE CS2 DIR IN SOURCE CODE
+# CHANGE THE CS2 SHORTCUT URL PATH IN SOURCE CODE
 ```

 ## Features